 Unfortunately, we can only accept students onto the Business School Summer School if they have completed at least one year of Bachelor level studies and are over the age of 18 on the first day.
 There are no exceptions to this rule.
 You may wish to consider the Imperial College Global Summer School which is specifically for under-18s.

 Students with physical disabilities, learning disabilities or other special needs may be entitled to special arrangements in their examinations such as extra time or permission to use a PC.
-Students should ensure that any such requests are made to the Examinations Manager, Anique Varleigh, on firstname.lastname@example.org Friday 2 June 2017.
+Students should ensure that any such requests are made to the Examinations Manager, Jo Chaffin .
 For Imperial College procedures, please see the College website.

-Please note that if you enter the UK on a Short-term Study visa, you are not entitled to work (paid, unpaid, voluntary or as part of a work placement or internship).
+Please note that if you enter the UK on a Standard Visitor visa, you are not entitled to work (paid, unpaid, voluntary or as part of a work placement or internship).

 Completion provides no guaranteed route onto one of our MSc courses as each Masters programme has their own set of entry requirements which are significantly higher than those for the Summer School courses.

-If you have any questions which may not be addressed on this page, please contact the Admissions team in the first instance and they will be happy to help.
+If you have any questions which may not be addressed on this page, please contact us in the first instance and we will be happy to help.

 Preparing for your trip to London

 We would advise students, wherever possible, to check into their accommodation in advance of arriving at the Business School.
-If it is not feasible to do so, the Programmes Team will be arranging a left luggage facility for Day 1 (Induction) of each session, details of which will be provided closer to the time.
+If it is not feasible to do so, please contact us to arrange a left luggage facility for Day 1 (Induction) of each session, details of which will be provided closer to the time.

 Details on how to reach the Business School from the airport can be found on the following webpage.

 Summer School courses are intensive and consist of at least 45 contact hours over the three-week period.
-Guest speakers and academic excursions complete the programme.
+Courses may include lectures from guest speakers and academic excursions.
+Teaching takes place in person, from our campus in South Kensington.

-Lectures (3 hours each) are attended by all students on the course, and usually take place in the morning.
-They are supplemented by afternoon workshops (2 hours each).
-Workshop groups are allocated at random, and you will be notified of your group after the start of session.
+Lectures are attended by all students on the course and usually take place in the morning.
+They are supplemented by afternoon sessions, such as workshops or tutorials (typically 2 hours each).
+Groups are allocated at random, and you will be notified of your group after the start of the session.
 It is not possible to switch workshops.

 During your studies